Armor Modeling and Preservation Society: History and purpose

 Clubs centered around the hobby of modeling have existed since the 1950s.
 The Armor Modeling and Preservation Society, Inc. was founded in 1993 by armor modelers as a means of promoting the hobby using the 'open system' of contest judging.

+In 2023, AMPS celebrated its 30th Anniversary during the annual International Convention.
+An anniversary banner was added to the AMPS logo to commemorate the occasion.

 AMPS was formed as a membership club to promote the hobby of armor modeling, with bylaws that prevented any officer from deriving their income from the hobby of military vehicle modeling.
 The club operated without incorporation until early 2007, when it was incorporated as a not-for-profit corporation in the state of New York.
 In 2011 AMPS gained recognition from the US federal government as a 501(c)(4) tax-exempt organization.